Tuna Kofta, Sour Garlic Sauce

 To serve

-With the platter with the kofta, place the sour garlic sauce to the side and your choice of accompaniments.
+With the platter of kofta, place the sour garlic sauce to the side and your choice of accompaniments.

 Brown butter hummus